How do we care for others without being physically present?

-In response, we send flowers, we bring food, and we pray together.
+In response, we send flowers, bring food, and pray together.
 We meet people at hospitals, churches, and their homes.
 And we gather for worship, weddings, and funerals.

-But in the current situation, as caregivers, we are unable to do these things.
+But in the current situation, as caregivers, we cannot do these things.
 Sheltering in place and social distancing limit travel and the number of people who can gather together.
 At our most vulnerable moments, it can be dangerous to be alone.

 As we face our current circumstances, we need to be aware that our inability to be physically present is not a new problem.

 Care-giving without physical presence is nothing new.

 Prior generations have faced their own unique set of problems communicating and demonstrating care.

 Limited by geography, our earliest ancestors had limited and slow communication with people outside their communities.